youssefsala7/meeting-minutes/README.md

 **⚠️ This can take up to 30 minutes depending on your system**

+The script will install:
+- Chocolatey (package manager)
+- Python 3.11 (if not already installed)
+- Git, CMake, Visual Studio Build Tools
+- Visual Studio Redistributables
+- Required development tools

-Once the installation is complete, close the PowerShell terminal and open a new terminal.
+Once installation is complete, **restart your terminal** before proceeding.

 **Step 2: Build Whisper**